Gunmen Kill At Least 32 In Ethiopia massacre: Rights Agency - UrduPoint

 Gunmen Kill At Least 32 In Ethiopia 'massacre': Rights Agency

-The incident is likely to ramp up pressure on Prime Minister Abiy Ahmed, winner of last year's Nobel Peace prize, to improve security in a country struggling with grisly ethnic bloodshed.
+The incident -- which Amnesty International said left 54 dead -- is likely to ramp up pressure on Prime Minister Abiy Ahmed, winner of last year's Nobel Peace prize, to improve security in a country struggling with ethnic bloodshed.

-The violence occurred Sunday in an area of western Ethiopia known as Wollega and involved up to 60 "armed and unarmed assailants", the Ethiopian Human Rights Commission (EHRC) said in a statement.
+The violence erupted Sunday in an area of western Ethiopia known as Wollega and involved up to 60 "armed and unarmed assailants", according to a statement from the state-affiliated but independent Ethiopian Human Rights Commission (EHRC).

 It said the assailants targeted members of the Amhara ethnic group, Ethiopia's second largest, and that victims "were dragged from their homes and taken to a school, where they were killed".

-"Official figures state a death toll of 32 civilians, but preliminary evidence obtained by EHRC indicate the number is very likely to exceed that tally," it said in a statement.
+"Official figures state a death toll of 32 civilians, but preliminary evidence obtained by EHRC indicate the number is very likely to exceed that tally," the statement said.

-Earlier Monday, the Oromia regional government said the perpetrators belonged to the Oromo Liberation Army (OLA), an armed group blamed for kidnappings and bomb attacks in western and southern Ethiopia.
+Earlier Monday, the Oromia regional government said the attackers belonged to the Oromo Liberation Army (OLA), an armed group blamed for kidnappings and bomb attacks in western and southern Ethiopia.

 A survivor from Wollega who spoke by phone to AFP said Sunday's violence erupted after security forces stationed in the area abruptly and inexplicably left, allowing OLA fighters to round up civilians.